-J. Tyson Covey focuses his practice primarily on telecommunications regulation and related litigation.
-Since the passage of the landmark federal Telecommunications Act of 1996, Mr. Covey has acted as regulatory and appellate counsel for large telecommunications carriers on numerous issues arising from the Act and its intersection with state law, including proceedings in more than 25 different state public utility commissions and several state and federal courts.
-His cases have involved a wide variety of issues on topics like deregulation and competitive classification of services, preemption of state regulation of broadband/VoIP or wireless services, interconnection and unbundling duties, TELRIC pricing cases and intercarrier compensation.
-Mr. Covey had broad experience in carrier-to-carrier disputes, arbitration of interconnection agreements, rulemakings and investigations at state public utility commissions, and has acted as lead counsel in many appeals from such proceedings.
-Given the nature of these cases, he has gained significant experience in helping prepare extensive expert testimony and in cross-examining experts on technical, policy and economic issues regarding telecommunications, as well as explaining such issues to decisionmakers.
+J. Tyson Covey focuses his practice primarily on public utilities-related regulatory proceedings, litigation and appeals.
+Covey has acted as regulatory and appellate counsel for large telecommunications carriers on numerous issues arising from the Telecommunications Act of 1996 and its intersection with state law, including proceedings in more than 25 different state public utility commissions and several state and federal courts.
+His cases have involved a wide variety of issues on topics like deregulation and competitive classification of services, preemption of state regulation,, interconnection, unbundling, ratesetting and intercarrier compensation.
+Mr. Covey had broad experience in contract and tariff disputes, arbitration of interconnection agreements, rulemakings and investigations at state public utility commissions, and has acted as lead counsel in many appeals from such proceedings.
+Given the nature of these cases, he has gained significant experience in helping prepare expert testimony and in cross-examining experts on technical, policy and economic issues in regulatory proceedings.

 Mr. Covey also has experience negotiating pole attachment and small-cell agreements with both governments and other utilities, and renders advice on regulatory issues for satellite and “over the top” video services.
 He has been included in Chambers USA for communications law every year since 2003, and in 2016 was recognized by Best Lawyers in America as “Lawyer of the Year” for Chicago in Administrative/Regulatory Law.
 Mr. Covey also has experience representing large public utilities in rate cases for electric, gas and water service (and in related appeals).